 An increasing number of instruments make use of electronic recording in magnetic media or in semiconductor microcircuits.
 Many of the same considerations given for bearings, friction and cold-weather servicing apply to the mechanical components of such instruments.

-1.5 Measurement standards and definitions
+1.5 Measurement standards, TRACEABILITY and UNITS

 1.5.1 Definitions of standards of measurement